 My husband and I are lounging in a beach cabana at the Grand Velas Riviera Maya Resort, canvas flaps fluttering in the ocean breeze.
 The sun is hot, the setting sultry and what are we doing?
 We’re having an

-argument discussion.
 This is nothing new.
 Mark is a hockey-playing bureaucrat.
-I’m a restless travel writer who skates like a penguin.
+I’m a restless travel writer who skates like an awkward penguin.
 It’s not as if we’re completely alike.